Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > You approach the gate, which is rusty and overtaken with vines.
 You unlock it with the key you were given, and the mechanism clicks loudly.
 The corroded gate gives out a creak as you push it open with effort.

-As the PC attenpts to open the gate, you can ask for a DC 5 Strength check.
+As the PC attempts to open the gate, you can ask for a DC 5 Strength check.
 If they fail, consult the following table.

 | Check | DC | Description |
 | :---: | :---: | :---- |